My Winter’s Love blanket – A quick Update

 Tied Up with a Bow: Crochet Square by Pam Knighton-Haener

-Finally I can show you a square that I made some weeks ago.
+Finally I can show you an Afghan crochet square that I made some weeks ago.

 In August I had the pleasure to test another one of Pam’s lovely designs: Tied Up with a Bow.
 She now released the pattern and it’s available on Ravelry and in all her other shops.

-Talking about the pictures: Especially for the modified star stitch I found them very helpful!
-For this special stitch, it was much easier for me to work from the pictures than from the written instructions.
+Talking about the pictures: Especially for one of the special stitches, the modified star stitch, I found them very helpful!
+For this stitch, it was much easier for me to work from the pictures than from the written instructions.
 However, that may be just personal.

 My test version

-During the test I made a version with Drops Safran, a sport weight yarn that has a yardage of 160 m / 50 g.
+During the test I made a version with Drops Safran, a sport weight yarn (#2) with a yardage of 160 m / 50 g.
 Usually I use a 2,75 mm hook when working with this yarn, but this time I didn’t feel comfortable and switched to a 3 mm hook.
+I have to admit, a 3 mm hook made it a bit loose.

 I had actually chosen 5 colours for this design.
 For some reason I couldn’t find a matching spot for two shades of green I had chosen, so in the end I only used 3 of my colours